-For people 50 and older, the following arecovered:
+For people 50 and older, the following are covered:

-Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48months
+Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months

 One of the following every 12 months:

-Guaiac-based fecal occult bloodtest (gFOBT)

-Fecal immunochemical test (FIT)

-DNA based colorectal screening every 3years

-For people at high risk of colorectal cancer,

-Screening colonoscopy (or screening barium enema as an alternative) every 24months For people not at high risk of colorectal cancer,we cover:
+- Guaiac-based fecal occult bloodtest (gFOBT) - Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: - Screening colonoscopy (or screening barium enema as an alternative) every 24months

-Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy
+For people not at high risk of colorectal cancer, we cover: - Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy

-There is no coinsurance or copayment fora Medicare-covered colorectal cancer screening exam or screening barium enemas.
+There is no coinsurance or copayment for a Medicare-covered colorectal cancer screening exam or screening barium enemas.

-If a polyp or other tissue is found andremoved during the colorectal cancerscreening exam you may pay your outpatient surgery copayment.
+If a polyp or other tissue is found and removed during the colorectal cancer screening exam you may pay your outpatient surgery copayment.

-What you must pay when you get these services Services that are covered for you Align ChoiceElite (PPO) Align ChoicePlus (PPO) cleaning, rout rays) are not cover: • Prevention eventive dental services (such as ine dental exams, and dental x-covered by Original Medicare.
-We notive routine services limited to Cleaning (for up to two per year; prophylaxis only - does not include periodontal cleaning) Dental X-ray(s) (for up to two per year) Oral Exam (for up to two per year). rehensive services limited to Diagnostic services Restorative services In-Network & Out- of-Network: You pay a \$0 copayment for each visit for preventative routine services.
+What you must pay when you get these services Services that are covered for you Align ChoiceElite (PPO) Align ChoicePlus (PPO) cleaning, rout rays) are not cover: • Prevention eventive dental services (such as tine dental exams, and dental x-covered by Original Medicare.
+We notive routine services limited to Cleaning (for up to two per year; prophylaxis only - does not include periodontal cleaning) Dental X-ray(s) (for up to two per year) Oral Exam (for up to two per year).
+Oral exam (for up to two per year).
+In-Network & Outof-Network: You pay a \$0 copayment for each visit for preventative routine services.
 Coverage is available up to an annual limit of \$600 for comprehensive services.
 In-Network & Out-of-Network: You pay a \$0 copayment for each visit for preventative routine services.
-Coverage is available up to an annual limit of \$400 for comprehensive services. coverage is de including doc this Medical l Endodontics Periodontics Extractions Prostodontics Other Oral/Maxillofacial surgery -covered dental services, your escribed in the "Physician services, tor's office visits" section later in Benefits Chart. on screening There is no coinsurance, copayment, or The screening e screening for depression per year. g must be done in a primary care an provide follow-up treatment ls. ing for depression per year. deductible for an annual depression per year. deductible for an annual depression per year.
+Coverage is available up to an annual limit of \$400 for comprehensive services. coverage is de including doc this Medical l Endodontics Periodontics Extractions Prostodontics Other Oral/Maxillofacial surgery -covered dental services, your escribed in the "Physician services, etor's office visits" section later in Benefits Chart.
+Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+There is no coinsurant deductible for an annu screening visit.